 Is there any classic drink that doesn’t have an Ernest Hemingway story attached to it?
 Certainly not the Pisco Sour.
 At the Gran Hotel Bolívar, Hemingway is said to have consumed record-setting amounts of the beverage.
 An old-school haunt set on the city’s expansive Plaza San Martín, the hotel sports a somewhat faded elegance these days, but if you like a little legend with your libation, it’s definitely worth a look.
 To drink a pisco like Papa, order it in a Catedral glass, twice the size of the bar’s regular Pisco Sour glass.

-Chef Pedro Miguel Schiaffino specializes in showcasing the little-known cuisine of the Peruvian Amazon, using ingredients sourced from the rainforest.
-At Ámaz, his restaurant in the trendy Miraflores district in Lima, you’ll find Pisco Sours made not with lime juice, but with the juice of the araza, a native fruit that has the required tartness plus added tropical fruit flavors that round out the cocktail.
-An emulsifier, rather than the traditional egg white, is used to create the foamy top, and grated zest subs for the usual drop of bitters as a garnish.
+Chef Pedro Miguel Schiaffino specializes in showcasing the little-known cuisine of the Peruvian Amazon using ingredients sourced from the rainforest.
+At Ámaz, his restaurant in the trendy Miraflores district in Lima, you’ll find Pisco Sours made not with lime juice but with the juice of the araza, a native fruit which has the required tartness plus added tropical fruit flavors that round out the cocktail.
+An emulsifier (rather than the traditional egg white) is used to create the foamy top, and grated zests sub for the usual drop of bitters as a garnish.

 Home to 10 million people, Lima serves up an in-your-face blend of worlds ancient and modern in a whirl of noise and color.
 When that gets to be a bit much, the Alembic Pisco Bar & Lounge at charming Hotel Antigua Miraflores is the ideal place to decompress.
 Small and cozy, the bar is decorated with comfortable chairs and a fountain bubbling away in the small courtyard.
 Look for the shelves filled with jars of pisco infusions and ask to have your drink made with one of these for a unique twist.
 Try the lemongrass-infused pisco, which adds a delicate layer of flavor.

-Hilton Lima Miraflores barman George Vallejos has proved his cocktail chops: At last year's Mistura, an annual food and drink competition, he was recognized specifically for his pisco cocktails.
+Hilton Lima Miraflores barman George Vallejos has proved his cocktail chops: At Mistura’s annual food and drink competition, he was recognized specifically for his pisco cocktails.
 Expect a Sour of an ethereal lightness at the Hilton’s classy, oval-shaped bar.

 Thirsty for more?
 One more pisco point in Lima is the Country Club, an architectural gem with a landscaped setting that’s as classic as its cocktails.